-Diversity of viewpoints: Cumulative totals allow more people to participate equally,
+Diversity of viewpoints: Cumulative totals allow more people to participate equally, opening potential for greater diversity.

 Voter political knowledge: Disproportionate influence can distort knowledge, giving a well-funded minority viewpoint the appearance of being widely held.

 Voter engagement: The less disproportionate influence the greater people's perceptions that they can make a difference which can lead to greater engagement.